-(in billions) Decemb er 31, 2023 Septemb er 30, 2023 Percentage Reasonably Expected to be Fulfilled in Fiscal Year 2025 and Thereafter
+(in billions) Decemb per 31, 2023 September 30, 2023 Year 2025 and Thereafter

 North America Solutions \$ 1.1 \$ 1.1 38.6 %

 Offshore Gulf of Mexico

 International Solutions 0.2 0.3 62.2

 \$ 1.3 \$ 1.4

 The early termination of a contract may result in a rig being idle for an extended period of time, which could adversely affect our financial condition, results of operations and cash flows.
 In some limited circumstances, such as sustained unacceptable performance by us, no early termination payment would be paid to us.
 Early terminations could cause the actual amount of revenue earned to vary from the backlog reported.
 See Item 1A-"Risk Factors-Our current backlog of drilling services and solutions revenue may decline and may not be ultimately realized as fixed-term contracts and may, in certain instances, be terminated without an early termination payment" within our 2023 Annual Report on Form 10-K filed with the Securities and Exchange Commission ("SEC"), regarding fixed term contract risk.